k20038514/Research-Project/README.md

 # Research-Project

 Hello!
-Welcome to my GitHub page, which is a repository for all code used in my Bachelor's thesis, which includes my Osprey JobFile, and R Studio Scripts for analysis and data plotting.
+Welcome to my Research-Project, which is a repository for all code used in my Bachelor's thesis, which includes my Osprey JobFile, and R Studio Scripts for analysis and data plotting.
 All code will be appropriately acknoweledged where necessary.

 On this page, you will find three additional files:
 1) job_k20038514.m -> The job file which tells Osprey where to find my raw data, how to process it, and where to store the results